A fascinating neighborhood in the midst of change, with Polish heritage, hipster influx, and new development surging.

 Our route includes a park with stunning views of Manhattan and another that looks like a London square.
 We'll see some gorgeous blocks and some drab ones--and plans for massive new development.
 We'll learn about the civic energy that revived Greenpoint, and the rezoning that put development on hyperdrive.

-We should pass the new home of Kickstarter, a major Internet company, and see the bars and restaurants that have emerged to serve new residents and workers with disposable income.
+We should pass the former home of Kickstarter, a major Internet company, and see the bars and restaurants that have emerged to serve new residents and workers with disposable income.
 (Yes, we may see some locations portrayed in the HBO show Girls, but this is not a Girls tour.)

 We cover a lot of ground in this tour, but there are many places to refuel.
 Greenpoint connects by foot (or subway/bus) to both Williamsburg and Long Island City, so they make good add-ons for this tour--if you have the energy!

-Distance from Midtown Manhattan: 25-35 minutes
+Distance from Midtown Manhattan: 25-35 minutes by subway, also accessible by ferry from Pier 11/East 34th Street

 Ending place: Typically near G train/Nassau Avenue